fedora-python/pyp2rpm/README.rst

     -s PACKAGE_SOURCE   Where to get package from ("pypi" or "/full/path/to/local/file", default: "pypi").
-    -d SAVE_DIR         Where to save the package file (default: "/home/bkabrda/rpmbuild/SOURCES/") -t TEMPLATE         Template file (jinja2 format) to render (default: "fedora"). [choosing template not working yet]
+    -d SAVE_DIR         Where to save the package file (default: "/home/bkabrda/rpmbuild/SOURCES/") -t TEMPLATE         Template file (jinja2 format) to render (default: "fedora"). [choosing template not working yet] -p PYTHON_VERSION   Additional Python versions to include in the specfile (e.g -p3 for %{?with_python3}).
+Can be specified multiple times.

 pyp2rpm is licensed under MIT license.